Decision-Oriented Dialogue for Human-AI Collaboration: Data Collection Details Statistics

-Human players from Mechanical Turk were vetted via a pre-qualification survey and data collection was run in multiple dyads, with high-quality players from each dyad being invited to participate in followup rounds of data collection.
-Workers are informed of the best or average score in the game before starting, and are bonused up to \$2.00 in tiers by how close they get to the best proposal.
+Human players from Mechanical Turk were vetted via a pre-qualification survey.
+Data collection was run in multiple dyads, with cooperative players from each dyad (as judged manually) being invited to participate in followup rounds of data collection.
+Workers are bonused up to \$2.00 in tiers by how close they get to the best possible proposal.
+In \cref{tab:dataset-stats}, we show the data statistics for human-human dialogues.
+In \cref{fig:appendix-example-chat-optimization,fig:appendix-example-chat-planning,fig:appendix-example-chat-mediation}, we show example dialogues for each task.